Darlinghurst Courthouse: Description

 Darlinghurst Courthouse and Residence is a massive, heavily designed Old Colonial Grecian style public building.
 It communicates its civic presence through its form.
 The symmetrical building uses elements of the Greek temple form, having a fluted stone Doric columned portico supporting a pedimented gable entrance to the central court (Court 5), flanked by colonnaded wings which stand forward of the robust front elevations.
 The courthouse and residence are constructed in smooth dressed sandstone with a slate roof, timber floors and joinery and a marble tiled vestibule.

 The interiors of the courthouse are highly intact, with original furniture and fittings intact in all courtrooms and most offices.
 The courthouse has been added to continuously throughout its 170-year history, but retains a strong, coherent form to the main frontage on Oxford Street.
 Additions have generally maintained the qualities of the original courthouse, with high quality materials and fixtures used throughout.

 The courthouse is set back from the street in grounds with a curved driveway and scattered plantings.
 An iron palisade fence with a sandstone base bounds the courthouse grounds and heavy sandstone and iron entrance gates are located to the north and south.
 The rear boundary of the grounds is defined by the wall of Darlinghurst Gaol.
-The prison dock is located between the courthouse building and the gaol wall.
+The prison dock is located between the courthouse building and the jail wall.

-The courthouse complex includes seven court rooms (supreme courts and district courts), jury rooms, judge and associate chambers, sheriff's office, courtkeeper's residence, court reporters office, cells, corrective services, witness rooms, and kitchens for jury meals.
+The courthouse complex includes seven court rooms (supreme courts and district courts), jury rooms, judge and associate chambers, sheriff's office, court keeper's residence, court reporters office, cells, corrective services, witness rooms, and kitchens for jury meals.